ArtskydJ/dcc-slideshow/README.md

 ## picture

 A slide can be a picture file.
-The picture is stretched to fit.
-It is a 1:1 stretch, so the picture is not skewed.
+The picture centered horizontally and vertically, and is not stretched.

 ## song